 The lesson for donors is that funding community organizing creates change now and for decades to come.

-In a week that started with servant-leader John Lewis receiving a state viewing on Capitol Hill, it was fitting to see Congresswoman Pramila Jayapal hold Attorney General Bill Barr accountable about the administration’s arguably unconstitutional abuse of force against Black Lives Matters protesters in Washington, DC, Portland and other cities.
+In a week that started with servant-leader John Lewis receiving a state viewing on Capitol Hill, it was fitting to see Congresswoman Pramila Jayapal hold Attorney General Bill Barr accountable about the administration’s arguably unconstitutional abuse of force against Black Lives Matters protesters in Washington, D.C., Portland, Oregon, and other cities.
 Her advocacy was spot on, as she and other pointed out the flat-out discrimination of federal officials’ aggressive tactics on these protestors, as compared to their neutral position when confronting gun toting, pro-Trump, anti-mask groups in places like Michigan and Kentucky.

 Like Rep. Jayapal, Rep. John Lewis’s career as a public servant began not in the halls of government, but as a key figure organizing others on the frontlines of the civil rights movement.
 Today, hundreds of former community organizers continue that legacy, serving as elected officials in every state and at all levels of government.